- Premium features included

 I’ve been browsing the template library in their Marketplace for ideas—there’s a mix of free and paid designs made for creators.
 You can also create your own templates and save them for reuse.
 The Snippets feature saves me time, too.
 I reuse the same legal footer and sponsor slots across broadcasts without the copy-paste dance every time.

-The basic visual automation builder scared me at first, but now it’s my favorite among Kit features.
+The basic visual automation builder scared me at first, but after some time with it, it became my favorite among Kit features.
 You can trigger automations through forms, tags, purchases, or link clicks.
 My automated email sequences use tagging, delays, and branching based on subscriber info like location or how engaged they are.
-Kit makes it easy to automatically send targeted messages based on subscriber behavior.

 For simple if-this-then-that tasks, I use the lightweight “Rules” feature.
 Kit also comes with list-cleaning automations that spot cold subscribers and run them through a re-engagement series before cutting them loose—my deliverability has gotten way better since I started using these.